 Head to one of your local teen pregnancy centers.

-When you first learn you are pregnant, or you suspect you are experiencing the early warning signs of pregnancy, you may feel anxious about broaching the topic with your parents.
+When you first learn you are pregnant, or you suspect you are experiencing the early warning signs of pregnancy, you may feel anxious about telling your parents.
 If you’re able to, try visiting one of the teen pregnancy centers in your area.
-There you can get everything from a pregnancy test for free if you need it to free pregnancy help and advice.
-Counselors and other care professionals at these centers can guide you through the process of telling your parents and accessing other resources for pregnant teens.
+There you can get everything from a free pregnancy test and options information.
+Pregnancy consultants and other care professionals at these centers can guide you through the process of telling your parents (if you want to!) and accessing other resources for pregnant teens.

-2. Talk to a parent or guardian.
-While it may not be something you want to do right away, eventually you will have to tell your parents about your pregnancy.
-However, this is a necessary step—especially so you have access to proper medical care.
+While it may not be something you want to do right away, it can be helpful to have them in the loop.
+They can assist in navigating your decision and making sure you have access to proper medical care.